Generic selectors

 The workmanship of this building is nothing short of spectacular, with its ornate carvings, lattice work, and richly detailed columns carved with maritime symbols.
 Today, the structure is appreciated for its grand design as well as the important international meetings that are held within its walls.
 Some of the main highlights of the Monastery are the elaborate south portal and the beautiful Manueline cloister.
 In the nave of the church is the tomb of Vasco da Gama, whose voyages to India made Lisbon a wealthy maritime city.

 Jerónimos Monastery has been a UNESCO-listed site since 1983 and is one of the most important monuments in the Belém.
-It’s best to buy skip-the-line tickets to the Monastery and Belém Tower.
+It’s best to buy skip-the-line tickets to the Monastery.

 3. Padrão dos Descobrimentos: A Tribute to the Age of Discovery